tvanantwerp/tomvanantwerp.com/src/essays/losing-50lbs.md

 Weight loss with keto and fasting was relatively easy and fast.
 Hypertrophy (muscle growth) is not.
 Muscles are metabolicly expensive, and the body doesn't want to build them bigger if it can avoid it.
 It's taken a long time to start to see positive changes in my musculature.
 But it's very satisfying.
 I feel fitter than I have in years, maybe ever.
 For the first time in my life, I can look in the mirror and be proud.

 When lifting weights, it's important to have proper form.
 Doing things sloppily will get you injured, leaving you in a worse state than when you started.
 I actually recommend looking on YouTube, not for gym exercises, but for physical therapy exercises.[^11] These are movements that are going to be safe and are focused on building strength that you're probably missing.
 It will also help you learn enough anatomy that you can better evaluate other exercises for incorporation into or exclusion from your workout routine.

+### Sleep

+I've never had a problem getting good sleep, for which I'm thankful.
+But for those of you who aren't making sleep a priority, definitely do that.
+[Why We Sleep](https://amzn.to/3e4vqCy) is a good starting point for learning more about sleep, it's function, and how to improve it.
+Getting adequate amounts of quality sleep is foundational to physical fitness.

 ### Mindset